aspose-pdf/Aspose.PDF-API-References-Tutorials/out/net/programming-with-tables/remove-multiple-tables/_index.md

 pdfDocument.Save(dataDir + "Table2_out.pdf");
 ```

-### Example source code for Remove Multiple Tables using Aspose.Words for .NET
+### Example source code for Remove Multiple Tables using Aspose.PDF for .NET

 ```csharp
 // The path to the documents directory.